nitinkc/nitinkc.github.io/_posts/microservices/2023-09-15-spring-revisions.md

 [All Annotations](https://springframework.guru/spring-framework-annotations/)
 {: .notice--success}

-Basic philosophy of Spring Boot : Conventions over configurations {: .notice--info}
+Basic philosophy of Spring Boot : **Conventions over configurations**

 ##### @Component
 * **Purpose**: Marks a class as a Spring component or bean.